BreadMoirai/OneClickCrafting/README.md

 - Holding the drop key, shift, and clicking on a recipe will drop a stack's worth of crafts.

 ModMenu can be installed to configure the mod.

+## Contributing
+Feel free to fork this repo and submit PRs for fixes and/or improvements.
+I can be reached on Discord on the Fabric Modding server